kylejones200/psis_4700_applied_ai/webslides/weekdetail_Evaluation-and-Metrics.md

 ## The Core Idea

-AI doesn't "work" because it looks smart.
+AI doesn't "work" because it looks smart
-It works when its outputs match a clear standard.
+It works when its outputs match a clear standard
 Metrics make performance visible and comparable

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.